Only a handful of women medics, who found their way into postal stamps

 Anna, Matilde, and Sevala in postage stamps from 1992, 1998, and 2002 respectively

-Like Matilde, Sevala Zildzic’s (b1903) quest for education was also met with resistance from society.
+Like many others, Sevala Zildzic’s (b1903) quest for education was also met with resistance from society.
 She graduated from Zagreb in Croatia, and became first muslim woman to become a doctor in Yugoslavia.
 She continued to serve Sarajevo as a Gynecologist, till her death in 1978.
-Emma Constance Stone (b1856) was another graduate from Women’s Medical College at Pennsylvania.
-She became first woman to practice in Australia.

 Four postage stamps issued by Australia that feature women doctors.
 Another stamp in this panel is on Dr Mandakini Amte, who trained as an Anesthetist, and along with her husband worked for the care of patients with leprosy in rural Maharashtra